 Cat and Dog Rehabilitation Services

-Just like physical therapy for humans, dog and cat physical rehabilitation in Oak Creek, WI, Glendale, WI and Port Washington, WI helps improve fitness and maximize mobility, comfort, and quality of life.
+Just like physical therapy for humans, cat and dog rehabilitation in Oak Creek, WI and Glendale, WI helps improve fitness and maximize mobility, comfort, and quality of life.
 Surgery, injury, old age, certain neurological conditions, and obesity can make even basic activities challenging and painful.
 Proper rehabilitation can positively and significantly impact healing time, pain management, and overall wellness.

 Dog rehabilitation may help if your pet experiences any of the following: